Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Results

-\emph{Results--} First, we numerically find the magnon dispersion relation of the AFMI layer and analyze the impact of finite homogeneous DM interaction and transverse magnetic field on the magnon dispersion.
-Second, the distance- and magnetic field-dependent spin transport signal is presented.
-Third, we find which magnon modes contribute to the spin transport signal, and finally, we explain the observed spin transport signal using a coherent beating mechanism between two magnon eigenmodes.
+First, we numerically find the magnon dispersion relation of the AFMI layer and analyze the impact of a finite homogeneous DM interaction and transverse magnetic field on the magnon dispersion.
+Second, we establish a magnonic beating theory that describes spin transport based on the found magnon dispersion relations.
+Finally, we show numerical evidence to support our proposed theory.